Who needs a recreational boat license in British Columbia?

 Take the boating exam

-After the bc boating course, you will be all set to take the official Transport Canada boating exam.
-We have created a practice boating exam to test your knowledge!
+Once you have completed the bc boating course, you will be fully prepared to conquer the official Transport Canada boater exam.
+To assist you in your preparation, we have designed a practice boating exam that will challenge your knowledge and skills!

 Print your temporary boating license and go boating NOW!